-- (1) Any person who operates a motor vehicle of any class without having been duly licensed in that behalf shall be guilty of a misdemeanor and shall upon conviction be liable to a fine not exceeding \$100 or to a term of imprisonment not exceeding one month or both. - (2) When any such person as is referred to in Subsection (1) of this Section causes injury or death to any other person while so driving he shall be guilty of a felony and shall upon conviction be liable to a fine not exceeding \$2,000 or to a term of imprisonment not exceeding five (5) years, or both.
+(1) Any person who operates a motor vehicle of any class without having been duly licensed in that behalf shall be guilty of a violation and shall upon conviction be liable to a fine not exceeding \$100.
+The Court may however sentence the person to community service duty instead of a fine.

+(2) When any such person as is referred to in Subsection (1) of this Section causes injury or death to any other person while so driving he shall be guilty of a felony and shall upon conviction be liable to a fine not exceeding \$2,000 or to a term of imprisonment not exceeding five (5) years, or both.
+The Court may however sentence the person to community service duty instead of a fine.
 [P.L.
-19865, §22.]
+19865, §22.][Amended by P.L.2013-27]